 - Missouri's Landlord-Tenant Law, published by the Office of the Missouri Attorney General

-- Federal Department of Housing and Urban Development (HUD)--links to rental help and other housing resources in Missouri
+- Federal Department of Housing and Urban Development (HUD)--links for finding rental assistance

 - HUD Field Offices serving western and eastern Missouri (in Kansas City, KS, and St. Louis, MO)